MysteryPancake/Houdini-Fun/README.md

 To recreate this pattern you can work subtractively:

 1. Take the base curve and resample it.
 This gives you the first row.
-2. Subdivide the first row and use "Group by Range" to select every second point.
-Remove them with a "Dissolve" node.
+2. Subdivide the first row and use Group by Range to select every second point.
+Remove them with a Dissolve node.
 This gives you the second row.

 <img src="./images/building1.png?raw=true" width="600">